 How do relocation companies work?

-Relocation management companies (RMCs) help companies move current and new employees from one company location to another.
+Relocation management companies (RMCs) help companies move current and new employees from one location to another.
 Today, many companies fully outsource relocation programs to an RMC, but some use RMCs to administer only parts of their program.

-RMCs offer global mobility technology to help clients monitor their programs and to help employees track the progress of their moves, submit expenses and more.
+RMCs offer global mobility technology to help clients monitor their programs and help employees track the progress of their moves, submit expenses and more.
 They also work with clients to develop and refine their policies and benchmark them against industry peers.
 RMCs earn most of their revenue from real estate referral fees, so the cost of the RMC’s services is a small part of the company’s relocation budget.

 If my company hires you to provide relocation services, is there a cost to me?

 Each client’s policy is different, but TRC’s contract is with your employer, and they are responsible for contracted charges.
 If you request additional services outside the scope of your employer’s benefits, your employer must approve this request, and they will decide if you are responsible for the cost of any of these added benefits.

 No. TRC is a full-service employee relocation firm that partners with corporations to relocate their employees throughout the US and worldwide.
 While we provide household goods moving services as part of our overall relocation service, we do not provide these services to individuals on an a la carte basis.